salinaria/audio-emotional-classification/README.md

 ![alt text](https://github.com/aliaa80/audio-emotional-classification/blob/main/result1.png?raw=true)

-Of course it's not a very good accuracy because this dataset isn't really balanced which you can see that number of labels aren't equal and there are huge difrencess between them
+Of course it's not a very good accuracy because this dataset isn't really balanced which you can see that number of lables aren't equal and there are huge difrencess between them

 # After balancing data